branflake2267/docs/packages/build-config-sencha/README.md

 ### Github sshkey
 * Add your sshkey to the git dash.
-* You'll need acess to extjs/SDK and sencha/guides.
+* You'll need acess to these repos: github.com/extjs/SDK, github.com/sencha/guides and github.com/sencha/cmd.

 ### NPM Login
 Login into the internal repository.